 “This is my favorite place to eat.
 They have great food, excellent service, and John, through his charity, gives back to the community.”
-I raise my glass reluctantly, joining the chorus of cheers as everyone at my table toasts John, the owner of a fashionable, local restaurant.
+I raise my glass reluctantly, joining the chorus of cheers as everyone at my table toasts John, the owner of a fashionable local restaurant.

 Although I agree that the food is wonderful and the service is exemplary, I take issue with the notion that charity involves “giving back.”
-To say John “gives back,” means that he is returning something that does not belong to him—that what he has received he did not earn and that he is merely returning it to its rightful owner.
+To say that John “gives back” means that he is returning something that does not belong to him—that what he has received he did not earn and that he is merely returning it to its rightful owner.
 Is this how we should think of John’s charitable giving?

 John prides himself in sourcing only the finest local produce and meats.
 He places high demands on his employees and personally trains each member of the staff.
 The results are exceptional food and unmatched service.
 Thanks to his countless early mornings and late nights, to his unwaveringly high standards, and to his ceaseless drive to improve, the restaurant is highly profitable, and John has achieved great wealth.
 He’s translated his effort and vision into wealth and opportunity.
-He’s is a self-made man.
+He’s a self-made man.

 It’s important to note that he has not taken anything from anyone.
 Rather, he has offered quality food and excellent service in exchange for payment.
 And many people have been and are delighted to pay for the values he offers.
 He has earned his wealth via free, voluntary trade.